 It’s important that you understand the different types of dental bridges and their pros and cons if you are considering getting one.
 That way you can determine whether it’s right for you or not, especially when other options are out there…

-Advantages of dental bridge treatment are that they are quicker and for affordable to complete than a traditional dental implant.
-Plus, they double as a protective dental crown on each of the teeth that are supporting them, provided added reinforcement if those teeth are worn or decayed.
+The advantages of dental bridge treatment are that they are quicker and for affordable to complete than a traditional dental implant.
+Plus, they double as a protective dental crown on each of the teeth that are supporting them, providing added reinforcement if those teeth are worn or decayed.

-Disadvantages of dental bridge treatment are that the teeth on either side of the gap must be stable enough to support the bridge.
-If they have periodontal disease or are severely decayed, you may not qualify for a bridge in that space.
+The disadvantages of dental bridge treatment are that the teeth on either side of the gap must be stable enough to support the bridge.
+If they have periodontal disease or are severely decayed, they may not qualify for a bridge in that space.
 Alternatively, they don’t last as long as dental implants (which can last a lifetime) so the upkeep of replacing a bridge may add to long-term investments in your smile.
 Bridges can also impede the structure of otherwise healthy, virgin teeth.